terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

 ### Optional Variables

-Some variables used to deploy the step have default values.
-Check if you want to change those values before doing the deploy:
+Some variables used to deploy the step have default values, check if you want to change those values before doing the deploy.
+For more information check in the section [Inputs](./modules/jenkins-agent/README.md#Inputs) the variables not required.

-- **skip_gcloud_download:** By default this option is `true`.
-If you change to false it will download gcloud.
-The default value assumes gcloud is already available outside the module.

 ## Contributing